PengJieb/fastbkrrt/README.md

-This is a ROS Global Planner Plugin that implements the FastBKRRT path planning algorithm.
+This is a ROS Local Planner Plugin that implements the FastBKRRT path planning algorithm.

 We implement our algorithm based on Stable Sparse RRT (SST) algorithm.